deutsche-nationalbibliothek/semeval25_llmensemble/README.md

 This repository is our implementation for the SemEval-2025 Task 5 - LLMs4Subjects.
 Here is the webpage of the task: https://sites.google.com/view/llms4subjects/home?authuser=0

+Our system description paper is published in the [Conference Proceedings of SemEval-2025](https://aclanthology.org/2025.semeval-1.148/) and received a Best-Paper-Award among the submissions of the shared task.

 The main idea of our system is to leverage a range of few-shot prompts and LLMs and ensemble the results, no fine-tuning required.
 We hande the vocabulary by mapping the LLM's keywords onto it using embeddings.
 We rank fourth on the quantitative evaluation board and first on the qualitative evaluation board.